umguec/Decoding-brain-representations/README.md

 ---

+The remaining tasks are considered optional for this hands-on session.

+---

 Another possible approach to solve the problem of reconstructing **x** from **y** is to use a *generative* model and invert it with Bayesian inference.

 We reformulate the problem as finding the most probable **x** that could have caused **y**.
 That is: